asbl/miniworldmaker/source/docs/source/objectsfirst_english/04_01_codeblocks.md

 ## Indentation and code blocks

-The third and fourth line of the program code above are indented.
+The third and fourth lines of the program code above are indented.
 This means that when called, the two indented lines will be called.

-Code blocks in Python are always used to define when a particular branch in your program begins and when it ends.
+Code blocks are always used in Python to define when a particular branch in your program begins and when it ends.
 Everything that is indented the same distance belongs to a common code block.

 ## Coding standards How far should be indented?